-I certify, represent, and warrant that I have reviewed my responses are true, complete, and correct to the b Signature:
+I certify, represent, and warrant that I have reviewed the content of this standard and confirm that my responses are true, complete, and correct to the best of my knowledge and belief.

 Standard 11: Housing

 - 1. Housing affiliated with or recommended by the institution must be adequate and safe. - 2.
 Institutional housing must meet all applicable federal, state, and municipal codes, including but not limited to fire, safety, and health codes.